spdx/spdx-3-model/model/Licensing/Properties/isDeprecatedLicenseId.md

 ## Summary

-isDeprecatedLicenseId specifies whether a license or exception identifier has been marked as deprecated.
+Specifies whether a license or exception identifier has been marked as deprecated.

 ## Description

-The isDeprecatedLicenseId property specified whether an identifier for a License or LicenseException has been marked as deprecated.
-If the property is not defined, then it is presumed to be false (e.g., not deprecated).
+The isDeprecatedLicenseId property specifies whether an identifier for a License or LicenseException has been marked as deprecated.
+If the property is not defined, then it is presumed to be false (i.e., not deprecated).

-If the License or LicenseException is included on the SPDX License List, then the `deprecatedVersion` property should indicate which version release of the License List was the one where it was first marked as deprecated.
+If the License or LicenseException is included on the SPDX License List, then the `deprecatedVersion` property indicates on which version release of the License List it was first marked as deprecated.

 "Deprecated" in this context refers to deprecating the use of the _identifier_, not the underlying license.
 In other words, even if a License's